-detAcron considered the possibility to share datasets with respect to the legal, IPR and ethical constraints applied to the data sources to be used.
-Specifically, partners have considered where, how, and to whom the data could be made available.
+datAcron has to consider the possibility to share datasets with respect to the legal, IPR and ethical constraints applied to the data sources to be used.
+Specifically, we have to consider where, how, and to whom the data could be made available.

-Datasets can be shared either by opening a specific API or a query endpoint for third parties to fetch data from the datacron store, or providing access rights to the datacron CKAN so as stakeholders to download datasets as single files, or via Zenodo.
+Datasets can be shared either by opening a specific API or a query endpoint for third parties to fetch data from the datacron store, or providing access rights to the datacron CKAN so as stakeholders to download datasets as single files.

 The methods used to share data provided by beneficiaries depend on a number of factors such as the type, size, complexity and sensitivity of data.
-Regarding IPR and legal restrictions, these have already specified in the background section of the detAcron consortium agreement.
+Regarding IPR and legal restrictions, these have already specified in the background section of the datacron consortium agreement.